 This is the simplest way to add music if you're using the Roon application on your Mac or PC.

 Simply drag and drop your music files directly into the Roon application window.
-Roon will automatically copy these files to the storage locations you've configured on your Core.
+Roon will automatically copy these files to the storage locations you've configured on your Roon Server.

-Want more control over your folder hierarchy or you have a lot of files?
+Want more control over your folder hierarchy, or do you have a lot of files?
 Proceed to Method 2.

 Method #2: Importing To Network Folder

 ROCK exposes a network share via SMB, similar to a Network Attached Storage (NAS) device.
 This allows you to directly copy files to ROCK over your network.
-Inside this share, you'll find a folder called Storage
+Inside this share, you'll find a folder called Storage, which contains all your connected drives (USB or internal).
+Follow the steps below to import your library over the network:

 Connecting to the Network Share